Great Pyramid of Cholula: Current importance

 The pyramid remains important to modern Cholula as a religious site, an archeological site and a tourist attraction.
 The site receives about 220,000 visitors each year on average.
-Just before the arrival of the Spanish, the pyramid was considered sacred to a rain goddess called Chiconauhquiauhitl (Goddess of the Nine Rains).
+Just before the arrival of the Spanish, the pyramid was considered sacred to a rain goddess called Chiucnāuhquiyahuitl ("Nine Rain").
 She was replaced with an image of the Virgin of the Remedies, keeping the 8 September date for the veneration of the old rain goddess but transferring it to this image of the Virgin Mary.
 The Spanish built a church to this image on top of the pyramid.
 This church was struck and damaged by lightning several times, which was attributed in the early colonial period to the old goddess.
 However, the change allowed the pyramid to keep its sacred nature to this day.
 The Virgin of the Remedies is the patron of the city of Cholula, and there are two major annual events related to it and the pyramid.
 The first is 8 September, when thousands come to honor the image, starting on the night of the 7th, when people spend the night with small lanterns so they can greet the image early on the eighth.
 The other is called the "Bajada" when the image comes down the pyramid to visit the various neighborhoods of the city for two weeks in May and June.
 Closer to the pyramid's pre-Hispanic roots is the Quetzalcoatl ritual, which is held each year on the spring equinox.
 This event can draw up to 20,000 visitors, leading authorities to restrict access to the exposed archeological ruins on the south side.
 The ritual is performed on the pyramid with poetry, indigenous dance and music and fireworks.

 The pyramid site accounts for only six hectares of an archeological heritage site believed to extend over 154 hectares.
 However, 90 hectares of this land is privately owned, and there is resistance to major archeological exploration.
 Despite the ancient city's and pyramid's importance to the history of central Mexico, the pyramid has not been extensively studied and has not of yet played a significant role in the understanding of Mesoamerica.